reikamoon/djangochat/README.md

-A chatroom app using Django.
+A chatroom app using Django, Redis, and Channels.